Lipschitz-free spaces over properly metrisable spaces and approximation properties: Notation and preliminary results

-Throughout this and the next section, $T$ will be a fixed locally compact, separable, and metrisable topological space.
+Throughout the rest of the paper $T$ will be a fixed locally compact, separable, and metrisable topological space with base point $x_0\in T$.
+It will help to fix a metric $\alpha \in \cM^T$.
+For $r>0$ and $d\in\cM^T$ we write $B_r^d$ and $B_r^{d,o}$ for $B_r^d(x_0)$ and $B_r^{d,o}(x_0)$, respectively.
 We will first prove that $\cM^T$, equipped with the topology of uniform convergence, is completely metrisable.
 Note that by \cite{engelking}*{Theorem 4.3.13}, $(C(T^2),\rho_T)$ is complete, since the metric $(x,y)\mapsto \min(1,|x-y|)$ on $\R$ is bounded and complete.
+We remark that the result below can be proved using \cite{ishiki2020interpolation}*{Lemma 5.1}; however, we use an argument in the proof below later in the proof of \Cref{lm:closedboundedcompl}, so we prefer to keep things as they are.